ibm-cloud-docs/databases-for-redis/administering.md

 The formatted `redis` command sets the option to verify the server via certificate upon connection.
 To use this feature, you need to complete the following steps.

 1. Copy the certificate information from the Base64 field of the connection information.
 2. Decode the Base64 string into text and save it to a file.
-(You can use the Name provided or your own filename).
+(You can use the Name that is provided or your own filename).
 3. Provide the path to the certificate file to the connection string in the `ROOTCERT` environment variable.

 ### CLI plug-in support for the self-signed certificate

 You can display the decoded certificate for your deployment with the CLI plug-in with the command `ibmcloud cdb deployment-cacert "your-service-name"`.
-It will decode the base64 into text.
+It decodes the base64 into text.
 Copy and save the command's output to a file and provide the file's path to the `ROOTCERT` environment variable.

 ## Connecting with `redis-cli`

 `redis-cli` does not support TLS-enabled connections.
-If you want to use the `redis-cli` with an encrypted connection, you can set up a utility like `stunnel`, which wraps the redis-cli connection in TLS encryption.
+If you want to use the `redis-cli` with an encrypted connection, you can set up a utility like `stunnel`, which wraps the `redis-cli` connection in TLS encryption.
 The steps to set up [stunnel](https://www.stunnel.org/index.html) are:

 1. Install `stunnel`.
 Use your package manager for Linux, Homebrew for Mac, or [download](https://www.stunnel.org/downloads.html) the appropriate package for your platform.

 2. Grab connection information.
-   To set up a connection, stunnel will need the the host, the port, and the certificate of your Redis deployment.
-Host and port are both available from the CLI "composed" connection string, but they can also be found parsed out in the [table of connection information](./connecting-external.html) provided for connecting external applications and drivers.
+   To set up a connection, `stunnel` needs the host, the port, and the certificate of your Redis deployment.
+Host and port are both available from the CLI "composed" connection string.
+They can also be found parsed out in the [table of connection information](./connecting-external.html) that is provided for connecting external applications and drivers.

    The certificate is in the  "Base 64" field of the connection information.
 [Copy, decode, and save](#using-the-self-signed-certificate) the certificate to a file.